bootscore/bootstrap-5-sass-template-for-vscode/readme.txt

 4. Open Visual Studio Code and open file folder
 5. Open index.html in browser
 6. Edit variables in folder /dist/css/bootstrap.scss.
 Available variables can be found in folder /scss/_variables.scss
+7. Save file
-7. Klick "Watch Sass" in the blue banner in VSCode window
+8. Klick "Watch Sass" in the blue banner in VSCode window
-8. Enjoy your new Bootstrap
+9. Enjoy your new Bootstrap

 == Usage in bootScore-child ==